Looney Tunes: Licensing and ownership

-In 1956, Associated Artists Productions (a.a.p.) acquired television distribution rights to most of Warner Bros' pre-1950 library, including all Merrie Melodies (except for those sold to Guild and Lady, Play Your Mandolin!) and color Looney Tunes shorts that were released prior to August 1948, while Warner still owned the copyright to all of the cartoons.
-Unlike the previous TV package, this package had the Warner titles kept intact and an "Associated Artists Productions presents" title inserted at the head of each reel (as a result, each Merrie Melodies cartoon had the song "Merrily We Roll Along" playing twice).
+In 1956, Associated Artists Productions (a.a.p.) acquired television distribution rights to most of Warner Bros.' pre-1950 library, including all Merrie Melodies (except for those sold to Guild and Lady, Play Your Mandolin!) and color Looney Tunes shorts that were released prior to August 1948, while Warner still owned the copyright to all of the cartoons.
+Unlike the previous TV package, this package had the Warner titles kept intact and an "Associated Artists Productions presents" title inserted at the head of each reel (as a result, each post-1936 Merrie Melodies cartoon and pre-1956 Blue Ribbon cartoon had the song "Merrily We Roll Along" playing twice).
 Two years later, United Artists bought a.a.p. (which had also bought Paramount's Popeye films) who merged the company into its television division, United Artists Television.
-In 1981, UA was sold to MGM, and five years later, Ted Turner acquired the pre-May 1986 MGM library, as well the rights to the a.a.p. library.
-In 1996, Turner's company, Turner Broadcasting System (whose Turner Entertainment division oversaw the film library), was purchased by Time Warner (now Warner Bros.
-Discovery) who also owned Warner Bros.
-Today, Warner Bros.
-Home Entertainment holds the video rights to the entire Looney Tunes/Merrie Melodies animated output by virtue of Warner Bros.' ownership of Turner Entertainment.
-Turner's rights to some Looney Tunes cartoons was a motivation for the purchase.
+In 1981, UA was sold to MGM.
+In 1982, Warner Communications was in talks to buy back rights to the pre-1950 Warner Bros.
+Pictures library (which consists of the live-action and animation short titles made before 1948) from MGM/UA for $100 million in cash.
+The deal was called off on July 28 of that year; the negotiations fell apart because of dozens of unresolved points, probably relating to the oldest Warner Bros. films.
+When in 1986, Ted Turner acquired all of MGM's legacy content up to that point, he also acquired the rights to the a.a.p. library.
+Turner's company, Turner Broadcasting System (whose Turner Entertainment Co. division oversaw the film library), was purchased by Warner Bros.' corporate parent, Time Warner (now Warner Bros.
+Discovery), in 1996.
+When MGM/UA terminated its distribution deal with Time Warner in 1999, it surrendered its home video rights to the a.a.p. library to Warner Home Video, restoring full rights to the pre-August 1948 cartoons to Warner Bros.

 Starting in 1960, the cartoons were repackaged into several different TV programs that remained popular for several decades before being purchased by Turner Broadcasting System.
-Turner's Cartoon Network reran the cartoons from its launch in 1992 until 2004, and again from 2009 until 2017.
+Turner's Cartoon Network reran the cartoons from its launch in 1992 until 2004, again from 2009 until 2017, and making a temporary return in April 2023 to celebrate WB's 100th anniversary.
 The Looney Tunes Show (not to be confused with the 2010s animated series of the same name), an early 2000s anthology produced by Warner Bros.
 Animation for the network, was broadcast from 2001 to 2004.
 The show featured shorts from the original Looney Tunes and Merrie Melodies theatrical series.
-As of 2021, classic cartoons continue to air on Cartoon Network's sister channel, Boomerang and MeTV.
-Differing curated collections of Looney Tunes and Merrie Melodies are available for streaming on both the Boomerang streaming service and HBO Max.
+As of 2025, classic cartoons continue to air on CN's sister channels Boomerang and Discovery Family and are licensed to Weigel Broadcasting-owned MeTV.
+Starting in 2024, the classic cartoons began airing on MeTV's sister channel MeTV Toons.